DasVinch/rtconf/README.md

 # rtconf subpackage -- standalone version

 The complete version will be open-sourced at a later date.
+This package will be deprecated when the complete release (SCExAO's software-main), which includes this as a submodule, is published.

 ## Userland install